HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/configuredrapiidp.md

-Configure Domino Rest API IDP
+# Configure Domino Rest API IdP

 --8<-- "keepmngtURLcaution1.md"

 ## About this task

-Domino REST API implements what essentially amounts to an OAuth2 Provider (called `IDP-lite`) and Volt MX Foundry implements an Integration Service adapter for OAuth2 providers.
-The following is a guide for creating a Foundry Identity Service using Domino REST API's OAuth provider.
+Domino REST API implements what essentially amounts to an OAuth2 Provider.
+The following is a guide for setting up Domino REST API's OAuth provider.

-## Set up Domino REST API
+## Procedure

 <!-- prettier-ignore -->
 !!! warning "Caution"